 The Hive runs 5 mornings and 2 afternoons each week, allowing children three afternoons within their mainstream classroom to develop peer and adult relationships wider than The Hive.
-Children are also involved in areas of learning additional to this where they can experience success within a mainstream environment, and are always included on their mainstream class trips and additional experiences.
-Within The Hive, we ensure the school rules and routines are followed in order to support children with their transition into their mainstream classroom.
-We also follow an intrinsic motivation focus so that children are learning to do the right thing because it is the right thing to do.
+Students are also involved in areas of learning additional to this where they can experience success within a mainstream environment, and are always included on their mainstream class trips and additional experiences.
+Within The Hive, we ensure the school rules and routines are followed in order to support students with their transition into their mainstream classroom.
+We also follow an intrinsic motivation focus so that students are learning to do the right thing because it is the right thing to do.

 We are very open to visitors in The Hive so if you would like any further information about how we work and who we work with then please contact the school SENCo and we will be more than happy to accommodate you in our classroom!